 How to Negotiate a New Car Price (And Actually Win)

-I spent 12 years working in car dealerships.
+I spent 12 years working inside car dealerships.
 Sales, finance, desk manager — I worked every role that sits between a buyer and a fair deal.
 And for most of that career, I watched the same thing happen over and over: good people walking in unprepared, facing a process that was never designed with them in mind, and leaving unsure whether they'd done okay.

 I didn't love that.
 But I also didn't know what to do about it — until the day I tried to buy a car for my mother.